RedHatRanger/Git101/labs/02_git_branches.md

 <br><br><br><br>
 ### What is a Git Branch?
-- A ***Git branch*** is a movable pointer to a specific commit

-Branching lets you develop features and fixes independently from the main codebase.
-In **Lab 3**, we’ll cover creating branches, switching between them, and merging simple changes.
+- A ***Git branch*** is a movable pointer to a specific commit, i.e. it allows you develop features and fixes independently from the main codebase (master branch).

 ## Objectives

-  I. Create and switch between branches \
+1. Create and switch between branches \
- II.
-Understand best practices for branch naming \
+2. Understand best practices for branch naming \
-III.
-Merge simple changes back into the main branch \
+3. Merge simple changes back into the main branch \
- IV.
-Resolve basic merge conflicts
+4. Resolve basic merge conflicts

 <br><br><br><br>